phpDocumentor/guides/docs/architecture.rst

 Architecture
 ============

-The project is build around the core library that is called ``guides``.
+The project is built around the core library that is called ``guides``.
 This library contains all core components of the project.
 Like the different layers :doc:`parser`, :doc:`compiler` and :doc:`render` and includes the basic Nodes and templates to create output.